International District, Albuquerque, New Mexico: Points of interest

 Two sites in the International District are listed on the National Register of Historic Places: the National Humane Alliance Animal Fountain, which sits in front of the headquarters of Animal Humane New Mexico on Virginia St., and the Tewa Lodge on Central Ave.
 Another historic motel, the La Mesa Motel, is no longer standing.
 Other notable sites include the New Mexico State Fairgrounds (Expo New Mexico), Tingley Coliseum, the Bank of the West Tower, once New Mexico's tallest building, and the Cal-Linn Building, which was the original headquarters of Microsoft.
 The neighborhood is also known for its assortment of international restaurants and grocery stores.

 Education

 Albuquerque Public Schools operates two elementary schools, Emerson and La Mesa, and two middle schools, Wilson and Van Buren, in the International District.
-Students in some parts of the neighborhood also attend Hawthorne, Mark Twain, Sandia Base, Wherry, Whittier, and Zia Elementary Schools, and Hayes Middle School.
+Students in some parts of the neighborhood also attend Hawthorne, Mark Twain, Sandia Base, Wherry, Whittier, Bandelier, and Zia Elementary Schools, and Hayes Middle School.
 High school students in the International District attend Highland High School.

 Transportation

 ABQ Ride operates public transit in the neighborhood, including the 11 Lomas, 16 Broadway-University-Gibson, 31 Wyoming, 34 San Pedro Commuter, 66 Central, 96 Crosstown Commuter, 97 Zuni, 98 Wyoming Commuter, 140/141 San Mateo, 157 Montaño-Uptown-Kirtland, 217 Downtown-Kirtland Limited, 222 Rio Bravo-Sunport-Kirtland, 766 Rapid Ride Red Line, and 777 Rapid Ride Green Line city bus routes.
-The Albuquerque Rapid Transit (ART) bus rapid transit system also serves the International District via its San Mateo, Louisiana, and Wyoming stations.
+The Albuquerque Rapid Transit (ART) bus rapid transit system also serves the International District via its San Mateo, San Pedro, Louisiana, and Wyoming stations.